 Will first performed his own poetry in 2007 at a heat of the Australian Poetry Slam.
 He quickly developed a love of the spoken word format, and has since been a national finalist at the Sydney Opera House twice including being chosen as the ABC Radio National Wildcard in 2013 for his poem 'Op Shop Jacket'.
 Will is also a previous winner of the ANU Uni Pub Short Story Competition, and his short story 'The Promise' was published in Award Winning Australian Writing 2011.

-Will's services have been employed by numerous organisations including Headspace, The Salvation Army, Micah Australia, Baptist World Aid, Central Coast Council, and he has been a feature artist and speaker at numerous events including Lifewell Conference, REVIVE Conference, BYM State Youth Camp, Beyond Festival and more.
-He has delivered countless poetry workshops at public, private and independent schools and is able to help anyone find their voice and their story.
+Will's services have been employed by numerous organisations including the the NSW Department of Education, the Central Coast Council, Headspace, The Salvation Army, Transform Aid International, Crossover Australia and he is regularly a feature artist and speaker at conferences and events.
+He has delivered countless poetry workshops and performances at public, private and independent schools and is able to help anyone find their voice and their story.

 Will has a story to tell for every audience, and a diverse repertoire of work that marvels at the wonders of birth, confronts the injustices of a chaotic world, and dwells on simple moments of hope.

 “Will is also a person of real integrity, whose workshops for youth are renowned in Canberra and New South Wales.
 His commitment to engaging marginalised young men and women and helping them to connect with contemporary poetry through hip hop and performance is admirable and inspiring.”